PerttuHamalainen/MediaAI/Lessons/README.md

 * [3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw), a YouTube channel with excellent visual explanations on math, including [neural networks](https://www.youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) and [linear algebra](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab).

+* [Elements of AI](https://www.elementsofai.com/), an online course by University of Helsinki and Reaktor.
+Aalto students can also get 2 credits for this course.
+This is a course about the basic concepts, societal implications etc., no coding.

 * [Game AI Book](http://gameaibook.org/) by Togelius and Yannakakis.
 PDF available.

 * [Deep Learning book](https://www.deeplearningbook.org/) by Goodfellow et al. An excellent resource for digging deeper, for those that can handle some linear algebra, probability, and statistics.
 PDF available.